 The Project Board also formed a Stakeholder Advisory Group to oversee the project in an advisory capacity.

-This group has met nine times to provide guidance to the Project Board and meets again on 3rd May 2017.
+This group has met ten times to provide guidance to the Project Board and meets again on 8th August 2017.

 During 2014 and 2015 significant documents were produced (which are all subject to copyright):